Sam Querrey: Equipment and sponsors

 Querrey last played with the Babolat AeroPro Drive GT Racquet after switching from Prince.
 He wore Adidas apparel and shoes until the end of the 2009 season.
 At the start of the 2010 season, he changed his clothing sponsor to K-Swiss.
 In February 2012, Querrey announced that he will be joining the Babolat team and playing with their Aeropro Drive GT Plus racket.

 His apparel and footwear were sponsored by Fila.

 Pickleball

-Sam Querrey plays professional pickleball on the PPA Tour and is a member of the Atlanta Bouncers Major League Pickleball team.
+Sam Querrey plays professional pickleball on the PPA Tour.
+He was first in the draft pick and is a member of the Atlanta Bouncers Major League Pickleball team.

+He announced his retirement in December 2025.

+Broadcast career

+Querrey works as a tennis commentator for ESPN.
+He started to commentate matches during the 2025 French Open.

 Personal life

 Querrey's fan club, the "Samurai Club", was started by high school friends of his.
 They attend his matches shirtless with the letters "S-A-M-M-Y" on their chests.

 Querrey married Abby Dixon, a model, on June 9, 2018, in Ft.
 Pierce, Florida.

 In October 2020, Querrey tested positive for COVID-19.
 After leaving Russia during mandatory self-isolation, he was investigated by the ATP for a potential breach of health and safety protocols.

 Querrey has also competed in professional pickleball and is a PPA ranked player.

-He started a podcast "Nothing Major" in 2024 with his fellow retired american players John Isner, Steve Johnson, and Jack Sock.
+He started a podcast "Nothing Major" in 2024 with his fellow retired American players John Isner, Steve Johnson, and Jack Sock.